-Depression is predicted to be the second largest contributor of global disease burden by 2020 - That’s crazy!
-Literally everybody is impacted by depression (Directly, or indirectly through loved ones).
-With such a huge impact, its important to understand how depression happens in the brain, so that new treatments can be developed.
+Depression is predicted to be the second-largest contributor of global disease burden by 2020.
+Practically everybody is impacted by depression (directly, or indirectly through loved ones).
+With such a huge impact, it's important to understand how depression happens in the brain so that new treatments can be developed.
 Approximately 30-60% of the people with depression don’t get better with normal antidepressant or psychotherapy treatments, suggesting something is different about their brains.
 Being able to identify what this key difference is can let doctors know who should receive standard treatments, and who might better benefit from other treatments, like Transcranial Magnetic Stimulation (TMS).
 This would lead to a more effective distribution of treatment resources for people with depression, saving the healthcare system money by giving people treatments that likely work better for their unique brains.

 Yamile Jasaui, MS Student